-Jenna Jambeck, a researcher dedicated to reducing global plastic waste, offers ideas on how we all can help (and, yes, there’s an app for that).
+A partnership between National Geographic Society, University of Georgia and Morgan Stanley offers ideas on how we all can help to reduce plastic waste (and, yes, there’s an app for that).

 The breadth of the global plastic waste problem—especially its effects on oceans and landscapes—can seem so vast, you might think there’s little any one person can do to make a difference.

 Jenna Jambeck, a University of Georgia professor and lead author of major studies on the issue, disagrees.
 In fact, she says, our daily choices do matter, regardless of how small they may seem.
 Jambeck co-developed the Debris Tracker, a mobile app introduced in 2010 that allows people all over the world to log pollution that they encounter and whether they have been able to clean it up.